Should a Christian Be an Environmentalist?

-The Robert H. Gundry Chair of Biblical Studies, Westmont College, Santa Monica, California
+The Robert H. Gundry Chair of Biblical Studies, Westmont College, Santa Barbara, California

 Internationally known for her work on Deuteronomy and the Deuteronomistic History, Dr. Sandra Richter brings the Old Testament to life by exploring the real people and real places from which it comes.

 Richter earned her doctorate from the Near Eastern Languages and Civilizations Department of Harvard University in Hebrew Bible and is a graduate of Valley Forge University and Gordon-Conwell Theological Seminary.
 She has led student groups in archaeological excavation and historical geography classes in Israel and has taught at Asbury Theological Seminary, Wesley Biblical Seminary, and Wheaton College.
 She is known for her widely read book The Epic of Eden: A Christian Entry into the Old Testament and is currently working on a second in that series, The Fifth Gospel: A Christian Entry into the Book of Isaiah (IVP Academic).
 A well-known speaker on environmental issues, Richter has presented with the National Association of Evangelicals, Biologos, and the “Program on Biblical Law and Christian Legal Studies” of Harvard Law School.
 Her most recent book is, Stewards of Eden: What Scripture Says About the Environment and Why It Matters.

 This event is co-sponsored by The Gospel Initiative and the Biblical Studies Division at Denver Seminary.